KooperL/marketo-developer.en/help/soap-api/soap-api.md

 ---
 # SOAP API

-The SOAP API is no longer under active development.
-The calls still function, but our development is focused on [REST](https://developer.adobe.com/marketo-apis/) going forward.

-The Marketo SOAP API allows for the creation, retrieval, and removal of entities and data stored within Marketo.
-You can find the [Marketo-SOAP-SDK](https://github.com/Marketo/SOAP-API-Java-Client) on GitHub.
-There are also [client libraries](https://github.com/Marketo/Community-Supported-Client-Libraries) to save you some time.

-Latest API Version: 3_1
+The SOAP API is being deprecated and will no longer be available after October 31st 2025.
+All new development should be done with the Marketo [REST API](../rest-api/rest-api.md), and existing services should be migrated by that date to avoid interruptions in service.
+If you have a service which uses the SOAP API, please consult the SOAP API [Migration Guide](./migration.md) for information on how to migrate.

 ## SOAP WSDL